WALLL-EEE

 A Kiddie Flick, A Chick Flick, and A Geek Flick Too

-The movie favors robots over humans, and flips the more cautious 2001: A Space Odyssey" on its head.
-Wall-E celebrates technology not humans.
-In 2001 the humans, in the end, outwitted the computer gone amok.
+The movie favors robots over humans, flipping 2001: A Space Odyssey" on its head.
+In Space Odyssey, the humans, in the end, outwitted the computer gone amok.
 In Wall-E, select computers hold the wisdom of the world, while the humans have lost their senses.
-Some say the movie is a warning to us, that the message reviles consumerism.

 And Where are We, On the Continuum?

-The movie "Up The Yangtze", is not Wall-E, but there's a common thread.
-In Up The Yangtze, the Chinese government forces a family to move from their home, a shack along the river that will be flooded by the huge project to dam the waterway for electricity.
 To many people the poor family's self-reliant river-front existence would look as dystopian as Wall-E's lonely, robotical organizing quest on ravaged Earth.
 Their move to a new place off the riverbank, with some furniture and electricity could be seen as an improvement.
-But this means that their daughter needs to work instead of going to college in order to pay for the family's basic necessities like food, which they once grew themselves.
-And of course such progress means chopping down the trees and damming the river.
+But this means that their daughter needs to work instead of going to college, in order to pay for the family's basic necessities like food, which they once grew themselves.
+And of course such progress means chopping down the trees, damming the river and forcing families out of their homes and livelihoods.

 Perhaps Wall-E is a vehicle for a nervous society's worries about the environment, or perhaps the movie is no more than a collection ideas that leave computer geeks feeling cozy -- humans are stupid, computers that utter something no more threatening that beeps are my friends.
 Whatever your interpretation -- or not -- Wall-E is great entertainment.
 Do see it.
 I see merchandising opportunities.
 And a sequel.